sagemath/trac_to_gh/Issue 7145.md

 H(2)
 ```

-The object which links those permutations to the dynamic of strata of differentials is the Rauzy diagram:
+The object which links those permutations to the dynamic (Teichmüller flow) of strata of differentials is the Rauzy diagram:

 ```
-sage: p = PermutationIET('a b c','c b a')
+sage: p = iet.Permutation('a b c','c b a')
 sage: d = p.rauzy_diagram()
 Rauzy diagram with 3 permutations
 ```